-All authors who register for the conferenc may have their article considered for publication in an Elsevier journal.
+All authors who register for the conference may have their article considered for publication in an Elsevier journal.
 Acceptance of a paper for conference presentation does not guarantee subsequent acceptance for journal publication.

 For revisions or queries regarding papers already submitted

-If you do not receive acknowledgement for your abstract submission or you wish to make any essential revisions to an abstract already submitted, please DO NOT RESUBMIT your abstract, as this may lead to duplication.
-Please contact the Conference Content Executive (please do not email credit card information under any circumstances) with details of any revisions or queries.
+If you do not receive acknowledgment for your abstract submission or you wish to make any essential revisions to an abstract already submitted, please DO NOT RESUBMIT your abstract, as this may lead to duplication.
+Please contact us with details of any revisions or queries.
 Please quote your reference number if you have one.